 Rising Environmental Youth Leaders (REYL)

-REYL is a school-year climate change & youth leadership high school program connecting young people from underserved communities to their local parks and open space.
-The program begins with a two-day immersive training focused on leadership skills and community building in preparation for the school year.
+REYL is a climate change & youth leadership high school program connecting young people from underserved communities to their local parks and open space.
+The program begins with a two-day immersive training focused on leadership skills and community building.
 Climate change focus will vary from sea level rise, fire ecology and biodiversity.

 - Age groups: grades 9–12